Magyartanulas/magyartanulas.github.io/conditional_mood.md

 ### -hat, -het

-To ask for permission, you can add `-hat,-het` to the verb before the conjugation.
+To show possibility or ask for it, you can add `-hat,-het` to the verb before the conjugation.
 Vowel harmony determines which one to use.

 * Segíthetek? - (Can I / am I allowed to help?)
 * Mehetek? - (Can I / am I allowed to go?)